JohnTrentonCary/DineroMultiTool/README.md

-# DineroMultiConfigsTool
+# DineroMultiTool
-This is a tool for those who use dinero to run benchmarks against various CPU architectures.
-The tool is meant to help simplify the process of running a large amount of different configurations.
+This is a tool for those who use Dinero IV to run benchmarks against various CPU cache architectures.
+The tool is meant to simplify the process of running a large amount of different configurations.
+DineroMultiTool provides cache configuration generation, execution automation, and CPI analysis of all valid configurations executed.

 ## Configuration Commands